OwenHamill/OwenHamill/README.md

 - 👋 Hi, I’m @OwenHamill
 - 🏢 I'm employed as a Backend Developer at Devoteam Creative Tech in Stockholm, Sweden.
-- 👨‍💻 I'm fluent in Java and Go, and currently working in C#.
+- 👨‍💻 I've worked professionally in Perl, Go, and C#.
 - 👨‍🎓 I'm interested in DevOps, programming language design and implementation, compiler design, and type theory as areas of future professional growth.
-In my free time, I'm currently developing my own programming language, called [Aura](https://github.com/ohamill/aura-lang), a dynamically typed, interpreted language implemented in C.
+In my free time, I'm currently developing my own programming language, called [Aura](https://github.com/ohamill/aura-lang).
 - 📫 You can reach me at owen.hamill@devoteam.com

 <!---